 Tips and Expert Advice

-Tip 2: Utilize the direct formula for speed and efficiency.
+Tip 2: apply the direct formula for speed and efficiency.
 A shortcut to finding the slope directly from the standard form is to use the formula m = -A/B. This formula states that the slope is equal to the negative of the coefficient of x divided by the coefficient of y.

 Tip 3: Visualize the line to verify your result.
 Whenever possible, try to visualize the line represented by the equation.
 If you have access to a graphing calculator or online graphing tool, plot the equation in standard form and observe its slope.